markokajzer/discord-soundbot/README.md

 + The bot can also automatically delete `!<sound>` messages for you to reduce channel spam.
 For this, set `deleteMessages` to `true`.
 + To let the bot stay in the channel after playing sounds to reduce noise, you can set the `stayInChannel` configuration option.
 You can order the bot to leave the channel with `!leave`.
 + You can set the bot's activity via the `game` options.

-To add an avatar to your bot, add a file called `avatar.png` to the `config/` folder and restart the bot.
-To remove the avatar, delete `avatar.png` and restart the bot.

 ## Contributing